-Mediation in progress project aimed to develop mediation, especially on criminal and minor dispute cases concerning young people.
-The aim was to institutionalise mediation services for youth in the Republic of Karelia and to increase the accessibility of the service by establishing new mediation offices in the area.
+The Mediation in Progress project, funded by the Karelia ENPI CBC Programme, developed mediation, especially on criminal and minor dispute cases concerning young people.
+The aim was to institutionalise mediation services for youth in the Republic of Karelia (Russia) thanks to cooperation and exchanges of experience with institutions in the field over the border in Finland.
+This work together also increased the accessibility of the service by establishing new mediation offices in Karelia.

-The Sortavala mediation office is now part of the functions of the Centre of Psycho-Medical-Social Support for Children.
-“Nobody even knew about this kind of service before the project” tells Sofia Chadrantseva, the director of the centre.
-Finnish partners had more experience on mediation and Ms Chadrantseva considers sharing those experiences extremely valuable in institutionalising mediation services in Karelia.
+Through the Mediation in Progress project, a premises in Sortavala (Karelia, Russia) was renovated and the volunteers needed for providing mediation services were recruited and trained.
+Two other mediation centres were established in Petrozavodsk and Pryazha in Karelia.
+The Sortavala mediation office is now part of the Centre of Psycho-Medical-Social Support for Children.
+“Nobody even knew about this kind of service before the project” underlines Sofia Chadrantseva, the director of the centre.
+The Finnish partners in the project from the University of Eastern Finland and a Mediation Office from North Karelia, had more experience in mediation than the Russian partners and Ms Chadrantseva considers sharing those experiences through workshops and study visits extremely valuable in institutionalising mediation services in her region.
 “It was very useful to see in the trainings how mediation actually works.
-Acted cases gave a good understanding on mediation” Ms Chadrantseva assesses.
+Acted cases gave a good understanding of mediation.”

-Now, two years after mediation was launched in Sortavala, 15 cases have been handled.
-Most of the cases were handed to the office by schools, parents or by the court but Ms Chadrantseva also remembers a case where children themselves came to the office to ask help for a dispute.
+15 cases had been handled two years after mediation was launched in Sortavala.
+Most of the cases were handed to the office by schools, parents or by the court but Sofia also remembers a case where children themselves came to the office to ask for help concerning a dispute.
 Feedback from those involved in mediation has been positive.
-For Sofia Chadrantseva it is clear that the work continues: “A child is not bad or evil.
+For Ms Chadrantseva it is clear that the work continues: “A child is not bad or evil.
 We can help and prevent renewal of crimes.”